Skip to main content

 2. On the Cost anomalies page, find the anomaly of interest.

-3. Select View at the rightmost end of the anomaly entry to launch the cost anomaly details page, which shows the main properties of the anomaly, a cost anomaly chart, a list of contributory resources, and options to acknowledge the cost anomaly, check anomaly details, or open the anomaly in a report.
+3. Select View at the rightmost end of the anomaly entry to launch the cost anomaly details page, which shows several summary cards, a cost anomaly chart, a list of contributory resources, and options to check additional info, acknowledge the cost anomaly, or open the anomaly in a report.

 The details page of a cost anomaly

-• Billing account ID: For Google Cloud it is the Cloud Billing account ID that the usage is associated with.
+• Account name: For Google Cloud it is the Cloud Billing account ID that the usage is associated with.
 For AWS it is your DoiT customer ID (if you're on a Dedicated payer account) or your CloudHealth account ID (if you're on a Consolidated billing account).
 For Azure it is the unique identifier of your Azure subscription; you can also find the Subscription ID on the DoiT console's Assets page.

 Cost anomaly charts